Lichen planus (overview) L43.-

 This section has been translated automatically.

-Lichen ruber is preferentially found on the mucous membranes (65%), often on the skin and mucous membranes (20%) and more rarely isolated on the skin (10%).
+Lichen ruber is preferentially found on mucous membranes covered with squamous epithelium (oral mucosa, vaginal or penile mucous membranes, oesophageal mucosa 65%), often on skin and mucous membranes at the same time (20%), less frequently isolated on the skin (10%).
 Involvement of the nails and hair can lead to permanent nail dystrophy or scarring irreversible alopecia.

 The following nail changes are described in detail (cited in H. Hamm et al. 2018):